robertgallup/arduino-DualLFO/README.md

 The Arduino sketch is in the Dual_LFO folder.
 You can copy it to your Arduino Sketches folder.
 Or, you can open the sketch directly from the Arduino IDE using File > Open...

+Also included is an Excel worksheet that calculates the various waveforms used in the LFOs.
+Sample data is copied from the worksheet by selecting the relevant column and copy/pasting it to a sketch header (with variable definition before and after the data -- see the other wave headers for reference).